Mathison-AG/bexio-api-python-client/README.rst

 See docs for basic usage: https://bexio-api-python-client.readthedocs.io/en/latest/bexiopy.html#bexiopy.api.Client

-You can also use helper functions, so you don't need to create the `call` every time (see docs).
+You can also use helper functions, so you don't need to create the :code:`call` every time (see docs).
 These helper functions are added over time, but you can use the API fully, with the `call` function.
-The helper methods only offer nicer ways to query the API.
+The helper methods only offer nicer ways to query the API (e.g. :code:`Bexiopy().contacts.get(2)`).
+The progress of the helper functions are documented below under "Progress".

 Settings